This gluten free chocolate zucchini cake is simply the richest, most moist chocolate cake ever. What else were you going to do with all that zucchini?

-So, this cake makes good on 3 whole cups of shredded zucchini, and makes you happy that your husband planted 3 zucchini plants again this year even though you asked him not to.
+This cake makes good on 3 whole cups of shredded zucchini and makes you happy that your husband planted 3 zucchini plants again this year even though you asked him to plant 2 at most.
 Very nicely.
-And then not so nicely.
-Because really who does the cooking and baking around here?
-I’ll give you one guess (it’s me.
-I do all the cooking and baking and zucchini-using around here).
-But since we’re knee-deep in fabulous zucchini recipes at this point, I might just go with it next year.
+And then not so nice.

 3 ounces bittersweet chocolate, chopped